 All runs should be done at a very easy, relaxed pace.

 Most runners will find that the longer they have been running, the sooner they can resume running because their muscles are used to hard efforts.

-Sample Recovery Week
+Sample Marathon Recovery Week 2

 Monday: Restorative yoga and a little walk